Chandos Leigh Hunt Wallace

-Emily Honoria Leigh Wallace (née Hunt; 1854 – 16 March 1927), known as Chandos Leigh Hunt Wallace, was an English healer and writer on health, spiritualism, and food reform.
-She was an entrepreneur and activist for vegetarianism, as well as an advocate for temperance and anti-vaccination.
+Emily Honoria Leigh Wallace (1854 – 16 March 1927), known as Chandos Leigh Hunt Wallace, was an English healer, writer, entrepreneur and activist.
+She wrote on health, spiritualism, food reform and anti-vaccination, and was associated with vegetarianism and the temperance movements.

 Biography

+Early life

-Wallace was born in the Strand, London, in the third quarter of 1854.
+Wallace was born Emily Honoria Leigh Hunt in the Strand, London, in the third quarter of 1854.
 She was the grandniece of Leigh Hunt.

+Career

-Wallace worked as a lay healer, claiming that spiritual faith and purity were the best means of healing disease.
-She was trained by her future husband Joseph Wallace, who she met at a phrenological meeting held by James Burns.
+Wallace worked as a lay healer.
+She claimed that spiritual faith and purity were the best means of healing disease.
+She was trained by her future husband, Joseph Wallace, whom she met at a phrenological meeting held by James Burns.
 They married in 1878; the couple had seven children.

-Wallace set up her own practice in London which employed a number of assistants; patients were treated with a combination of "dietary control, hydropathy, physical manipulation and mesmerism".
+Wallace opened a practice in London and employed several assistants.
+According to Alex Owen, patients were treated with a combination of "dietary control, hydropathy, physical manipulation and mesmerism".

-In 1877, Wallace carried out a national lecture tour, where she spoke at multiple spiritualist societies.
-She completed a novel in 1879, Visibility Invisible and Invisibility Visible, which was serialised by James Burns.
-In 1890 Wallace took over the ownership of T. L. Nichols' journal Herald of Health; she later become its editor.
+In 1877, Wallace undertook a national lecture tour, speaking at several spiritualist societies.
+She completed the novel Visibility Invisible and Invisibility Visible in 1879; it was serialised by James Burns.
+In 1890 she took over ownership of T. L. Nichols' journal Herald of Health, and later became its editor.

+Wallace served as a vice president of the Women's Vegetarian Union.

+Death

-Wallace died on 16 March 1927 in Great Missenden, Buckinghamshire.
+Wallace died of influenzal pneumonia on 16 March 1927 in Great Missenden, Buckinghamshire, aged 72.